Skchoudhary/Lazy-Click/README.md

 ## Milestone
    - Feature to activate/deactivate the Audio and Video Sync button on Google Meetup chat [Done]
    - Add audio listening functionality and handle the button sync based on sound.
+[In Progress]
    - Implment the same thing to work in Jitsi chat.
+[Done]